sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 ## Partner Teams

-The Cloud SaaS team works alongside several other teams within the Cloud organization at Sourcegraph.
+The IAM and Admin Exp team works alongside several other teams within the Cloud organization at Sourcegraph.
 You can find more information about their teams and goals on the respective pages:

 - [Cloud DevOps](../devops)
 - [Integrations](../integrations)